Beta Upsilon Chi: University of Florida

 On March 16, 2007, the Upsilon chapter at the University of Florida was officially recognized by the ΒΥΧ national board.
 The University of Florida refused to recognize the chapter as a registered student organization because the fraternity did not accept non-Christians and would not recognize the chapter as a social fraternity because it was too exclusive.
 On July 10, 2007, the Alliance Defense Fund Center for Academic Freedom and the Christian Legal Society filed a lawsuit on behalf of Beta Upsilon Chi against officials of the university for various constitutional violations.
 During the legal proceedings, the 11th U.S. Circuit Court ruled that the university must recognize the chapter pending appeal.
 Ultimately, the case was dismissed when the university amended its policies to accommodate the chapter.

 Vanderbilt University

 On November 4, 2010, the Hustler student newspaper at Vanderbilt University published a report alleging that an anonymous alumnus and a senior member of the Beta Upsilon Chi chapter at Vanderbilt were evicted from the fraternity for being gay.
 If true, ΒΥΧ would have violated Vanderbilt policies against discrimination on the basis of sexual orientation.
 According to the Hustler, the ΒΥΧ code of conduct prohibits homosexuality, fornication, or adultery, citing I Corinthians 6:15-20 and Hebrew 13:4.

+Local chapter and member misconduct

+University of Tennessee

+On March 18, 2026 a brother at the University of Tennessee was arrested at the chapter’s house for 4 counts of aggravated sexual exploitation of a minor.
+The national fraternity suspended him from housing and activities, pending adjudication.